 Position: Senior Researcher

 Salary: Our salaries are competitive with peer organizations like private foundations, academic institutions/think tanks, and the World Bank, and are benchmarked for the cost of living in the San Francisco Bay Area, where GiveWell is based.
+Pay starts at $175,000 but may be higher based on an individual’s experience and capabilities.
 We adjust the salaries of remote employees based on the federal geographic location adjustment database.

 Location: Oakland, California (preferred).
 Full-time remote work is possible.
 As a general rule, requests to work remotely will usually be allowed for locations that are within three hours of the Pacific Time Zone.
 Exceptions to the time zone rule may be made in rare circumstances.

 Flexibility: We support and encourage flexible working, including flexible hours, regular work-from-home days, part-time work patterns, and periodic remote-work stints.
 The majority of our staff, including senior management, work flexibly in one way or another.